Year 1 - Information and Overview

 Welcome to Year 1

 We are so pleased to welcome the children into our classes for the start of their Key Stage 1 journey.
-The children have all settled so well despite the unusual transition they had last summer.
+The children have all settled so well and we have seen so many children making new friendships and entering Year 1 with big smiles.
 Before we tell you about all the exciting things we do in Year 1 we would like to introduce you to the Year 1 Team.
 Mrs Ford is the Year 1 Leader and the teacher in Beech Class.
-She is supported by the Teaching Assistant Mrs Armstrong and on Thursday afternoon the class is taught by Mrs Brockhurst.
-The Special Needs Assistants in Beech Class are Mrs Howe and Mrs Cavuoto.
-The teacher of Chestnut class is Miss Peters, and she is supported by the Teaching Assistant Mrs Lane and the Special Needs Assistant Mrs Colley.
-Hazel Class is taught by Miss Howells and she is supported by the Teaching Assistant Mrs Davies and the Special Needs Assistant Miss Thacker.
-On Wednesday morning, Hazel Class is taught by Mrs Brockhurst.
-We have had to virtually present our Year 1 Welcome Meeting this year and you can access and watch the video at any time by clicking the following link: Year 1 Welcome Video
+She is supported by the Teaching Assistant Mrs Lane and on Tuesday afternoon the class is taught by Mrs Brockhurst.
+The student teacher in Beech Class is Miss Batsford.
+The teacher of Chestnut class is Mrs Burrows, and she is supported by the Teaching Assistants Mrs Saunders and Mrs Jones.
+Mrs Jones will be teaching the class on Tuesday afternoon.
+The student teacher in Chestnut class is Mrs McTaggart.
+Hazel Class is taught by Mrs Leahy and she is supported by the Teaching Assistant Miss N. On Tuesday afternoon, Hazel Class is taught by Miss N. Please attend our Year 1 Welcome Meeting this year on Tuesday 14th September at 2:30pm in the hall.
+The slides from the Powerpoint will be uploaded onto the website.

 The Year 1 Curriculum